suites-dev/docs.suites.dev/docs/guides/sociable.md

 ## Step 3: Manage Multiple Dependencies

 As services grow, you need to manage more dependencies.
-Here's how to handle them.
+Here's how to handle them:

 ### 3.1 Service with Many Dependencies